qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

     - “symmetric_l” pads 0s symmetrically before and after the baked samples, putting one more 0 before it in case the baked waveform's length is odd

     - “symmetric_r' pads 0s symmetrically before and after the baked samples , putting one more 0 after it in case the baked waveform's length is odd
-- update_config: boolean indicating if the baked waveform shall be inserted in the input configuration (default value set to True)
 - override: boolean indicating if the baked waveform shall bear the flag "is_overridable" in the config (see example below with add_compiled, default value set to False)
+- baking_index: integer specifying the reference number of a previously defined baking object in order to impose a length constraint on the baked waveform (useful for ensuring compatibility with override feature of the add_compiled feature)

 The simplest declaration is done before the QUA program as follows: